Packable hyperbolic surfaces with symmetries: Compact packable surfaces

-One can say that ``most'' surfaces in $\mathcal{T}_g$ are asymmetric (i.e. have trivial group of self-isometries), if $g \geq 3$, since such surfaces form an open dense subset of $\mathcal{T}_g$.
-All genus $2$ surfaces are hyperelliptic, and thus admit an order $2$ isometry: however, most of them (in the above sense) have only their hyperelliptic involution as a non-trivial isometry.
+One can say that ``most'' surfaces in $\mathcal{T}_g$ are asymmetric (i.e. have trivial group of self--isometries), if $g \geq 3$, since such surfaces form an open dense subset of $\mathcal{T}_g$.
+All genus $2$ surfaces are hyperelliptic, and thus admit an order $2$ isometry: however, most of them (in the above sense) have only their hyperelliptic involution as a non--trivial isometry.

 As mentioned above, most surfaces are not packable, although packable ones form a dense subset in $\mathcal{T}_g$.
 This motivates the question: ``Given a surface $S_g \in \mathcal{T}_g$ with a certain number of symmetries, can we guarantee that $S_g$ is packable?''